Property Buying Process

 Investigation is worthwhile when considering a new purchase and asking lots of questions will also indicate to a sales agent that you are serious / genuinely interested in the property.

-In most cases, people will want to order a building and pest inspection to conduct further due diligence on the property.
-Whilst these reports can be a little vague (e.g. “there doesn’t appear to be any issues”) they can be helping in identifying any obvious or real concerns that an untrained eye is not looking for.
-These things could be moisture, structural related, termite’s discovered, etc.
+A building and pest inspection is a good idea to ensure you have conducted your due diligence on the property however it should be noted that these reports are not guarantees.
+If you have a friend who is a builder, it may be worthwhile asking them to come to inspect with you as they may be able to offer some additional feedback.
+Building ans pest inspection reports can be a little vague (e.g. “there doesn’t appear to be any issues”) however they can help to identify any obvious or real concerns that an untrained eye is not looking for.
+These things could be moisture, structural related issues, termite’s discovered, etc.

 Regarding contract review, your solicitor can do this for you once you have entered into a cooling off period or prior to auction.
 Solicitors can also arrange for a strata report to be conducted in the event you are purchasing a unit.